 Approximately 48% of all moderate-income households in Seminole County have a housing problem.
-Members of each racial or ethnic group at this income level experiencing housing problems at a rate of more than 58% have a disproportionately greater need.
-Based on this definition, there are no racial or income groups at the moderate-income level with a disproportionate housing need.
-Approximately 56% of Asian households, 51% of Black/African American households, 48% of White households, and 45% of Latin households at the moderate-income level have at least one of the four housing problems.
+Members of each racial or ethnic group at this income level experiencing housing problems at a rate of more than 58% have a disproportionately greater need by HUD definition.
+Based on this definition, there are no racial or income groups at the moderate-income level with a disproportionately greater housing problems.
+Approximately 56% of Asian households, 51% of Black/African American households, 48% of White households, and 45% of Latinx households at the moderate-income level have at least one of the four housing problems.